tommason14/mccg/python_tutorial.md

     return new_coords

 def print_coordinates(coordinates):
+    """
+    Prints out the coordinates in an xyz format
+    """

     print(str(len(coords)) + '\n\n')
     # the length of list is an integer that needs converting to a string before adding newlines